run-ai/docs/docs/admin/admin-ui-setup/overview.md

 # User Interface Overview

-Run:AI provides a single user interface that, depending on your role, serves both as a control-plane management tool and a researcher workbench.
+Run:ai provides a single user interface that, depending on your role, serves both as a control-plane management tool and a researcher workbench.

 ## Architecture

-* Run:AI saves metadata such as users, projects, departments, clusters, and tenant settings, in the control plane residing on the Run:AI cloud.
+* Run:ai saves metadata such as users, projects, departments, clusters, and tenant settings, in the control plane residing on the Run:ai cloud.
 * Workload information resides on (sometimes multiple) GPU clusters.
-* The Run:AI user interface needs to work with both sources of information.
+* The Run:ai user interface needs to work with both sources of information.

 As such, the chosen architecture of the user interface is: